-H2110 elizabeth st gpo toilet
+H2111 elizabeth st market toilet

 Location

-ELIZABETH STREET MELBOURNE, MELBOURNE CITY
+ELIZABETH AND VICTORIA STREETS MELBOURNE, MELBOURNE CITY

 Municipality

 MELBOURNE CITY

 Level of significance

 Registered

 Victorian Heritage Register (VHR) Number

-H2110
+H2111

 Heritage Overlay Numbers

-HO936
+HO937

 VHR Registration

 September 13, 2007

 Heritage Listing

+Victorian Heritage Register

 Statement of Significance

 Last updated on -

 What is significant?

-The underground public toilets in Elizabeth Street outside the former Melbourne GPO, the men's built in 1910 and the women's in c 1927, are part of a group built in Melbourne in the early twentieth century in response to increasing public demand for toilet facilities in the city that were both sanitary and discreet.
-The first public toilet in Melbourne, a urinal for men only, had been built in 1859, but these street level toilets were regarded as indecently public, and without an underground sewerage system, the waste discharged into the gutters.
-Underground toilets were removed from public view and so better satisfied contemporary perceptions of decency.
-Following the establishment in December 1890 of the Melbourne & Metropolitan Board of Works, responsible for building and maintaining an underground sewerage system, and with the precedent of similar facilities already built in Scotland, England and Sydney, the first underground public toilet in Melbourne was opened in Russell Street in 1902.
-It included facilities for women as well as men.
-This was followed by one for men only in Queen Street in 1905, a men's and women's in Elizabeth Street opposite the Victoria Market in 1907, a men's in Swanston Street in 1909, and the men's outside the GPO in 1910.
-The women's was not added here until seventeen years later, reflecting the lesser importance attached to such facilities for women in the city at the time.
-At least six other underground toilets were built by 1939 in prominent positions in and around the city.
-The facilities outside the GPO are still in use.
-The underground public toilets in Elizabeth Street are of a similar type to the others built in the city during the first decades of the twentieth century.
-Above ground elements consist of separate entry and exit stairs each for the men's and women's, surrounded by wrought iron railings and gates, with bluestone kerbing and cast iron sign posts (possibly modified).
-Below ground the female toilet measures 13.8m long and 3.45m wide and has eleven cubicles, eight basins and eight stools and a long mirror.
-The male toilet measures 4.8m long and 3.45m wide and has four cubicles, two basins and one urinal.
-The interiors have been continually updated since they were built and no original internal fittings survive.
+The underground public toilet near the corner of Elizabeth and Victoria Streets, built in 1907, is one of a group of such facilities built in Melbourne in the early twentieth century in response to increasing demand for public toilet facilities in the city that were both sanitary and discreet.
+Until 1902 there were no public toilets for women and few for men.
+The first public toilet, a urinal for men only, had been built in 1859, following the opening of the Yan Yean water supply in 1858.
+But these street level toilets were regarded as indecently public, and without an underground sewerage system the waste discharged into the gutters.
+Underground toilets, which removed toilets from public view and so satisfied contemporary perceptions of decency, had already been built in Scotland, England and Sydney.
+Such facilities were made possible in Melbourne by the establishment in December 1890 of the Melbourne & Metropolitan Board of Works, responsible for building and maintaining an underground sewerage system.
+The first underground public toilet in Melbourne, which was the first public toilet for women in the city, was opened in Russell Street in 1902, followed by another one for men in Queen Street in 1905.
+Public toilets for women were built only following concerted campaigns by feminist groups.
+The conveniences near the corner of Elizabeth and Victoria Streets included both men's and women's facilities, and was the second built in Melbourne for women and the third for men.
+It has been in continuous use since then.
+The underground public toilet in Elizabeth Street near Victoria Street is opposite the Queen Victoria market.
+There is a stairway for each of the male and female toilets, at the top of which are wrought iron railings and gates, bluestone kerbing and cast iron sign posts, similar to the other underground toilets of the period.
+Below ground the female toilet measures 4.3m long and 3.8m wide and has three cubicles and two basins.
+The interior of the male toilet measures 5.1m long and 2.85m wide and has five cubicles, two basins and one urinal.
+The interiors have been remodelled and no original fittings have survived.
 Why is it significant?

-The underground public toilet in Elizabeth Street near the GPO is of historical and architectural significance to the state of Victoria.
+The underground public toilet in Elizabeth Street near Victoria Street is of historical and architectural significance to the state of Victoria.
 How is it significant?